addiscent/php-server-mon-sys/README.md

 Aside:  Note that the _crontab_ file _etc-cron.d-tab-for-phpfpm.txt_ requires strict permissions attributes; filemode must be "_mode 600_", and _owner:group_ must be _root:root_.
 Do not change these permissions.
 If these permissions are changed, the _cron job_ will not execute, therefore the server histories will not be updated.

-For more information on _Cron_, see:
+For more information about _Cron_, see:

   - https://en.wikipedia.org/wiki/Cron